 Step 1: Start Lifting Heavy Weights

-And that’s not to knock either dumbbells or gym machines, since both can be useful; however, the fact remains that many guys who work out simply aren’t lifting heavy enough weights to build any appreciable degree of muscle.
+And that’s not to knock either dumbbells or gym machines, since both can be useful; however, the fact remains that many people who work out simply aren’t lifting heavy enough weights to build any appreciable degree of muscle.

 Yes, they may be working out hard – that is, doing set after set, and taking very little rest as they plow through their workouts.

-But they aren’t working out hard in the sense that they aren’t lifting heavy – and as readers of this blog know, lifting heavy weights is one of the most important components of building muscle (at least for guys that aren’t taking steroids).
+But they aren’t working out hard in the sense that they aren’t lifting heavy – and as readers of this blog know, lifting heavy weights is one of the most important components of building muscle (at least for people that aren’t taking steroids).

 Step 2: Stop Doing So Much Cardio

 Now there is nothing wrong with doing some cardio as part of your workout routine.

 I do regular cardio myself, as do many of my clients, so it definitely has its share of physical and mental benefits.

 That said, there is such a thing as too much cardio, and lots of skinny fat people tend to make this mistake!

 Compelled by the desire to lose that fat around their midsections, they gravitate to the cardio area of the gym, and end up trying to treadmill the fat away.